-- Commercial Center: A bustling marketplace teeming with shops where artisans such as potters, shoemakers, coppersmiths, and sculptors manufactured and sold their goods
+- Commercial Center: A bustling marketplace teeming with shops where artisans such as potters, shoemakers, coppersmiths, and sculptors crafted and traded their wares.

-- A cultural center as there were a library and a conservatory, the Agora emerged as a cultural epicenter.
-Renowned Greek tragedy playwrights Aeschylus, Sophocles, and Euripides, and comedy playwright Aristophanes all produced the first staging of their plays in and around the Agora of Athens
+- Cultural Center: Boasting a library and a conservatory, the Agora emerged as a cultural epicenter.
+Renowned Greek tragedy playwrights Aeschylus, Sophocles, Euripides, and comedy playwright Aristophanes, all premiered their seminal works in and around the vibrant precincts of the Agora of Athens.

-- A philosophical center: near Simon’s shoe shop, according to ancient writers, was the spot where Socrates met with his disciples.
+5. Philosophical Center: Agora was near Simon’s shoe shop, a historic site where Socrates engaged with his disciples.
 This is where Aristotle first listened to Socrates and became his student.
-Protagoras, Parmenides of Elea, and Anaxagoras found the Agora’s public buildings as spaces to both argue cases and impart their wisdom.
+Notable philosophers like Protagoras, Parmenides of Elea, and Anaxagoras found the Agora’s public buildings as spaces to both argue cases and impart their wisdom.

 Greek History Time Frame

 To understand better the time frame of the Ancient Agora operation, I have created this infographic of the major eras of the history of Greece.
 Around 550 BCE, the Agora of Athens was founded on 122 acres to the northwest of the Acropolis Hill, between the hills of the Arion and the Agoraion Kolonos.
-For (at least) the next four centuries Agora was the center of Athens in Classical and Hellenistic times.
+For at least four centuries, the Agora remained the bustling epicenter of Athens during the Classical and Hellenistic periods.

-- From 1600-700 BCE the area was used as a cemetery and 50 of those graves have been excavated.
-There is evidence of Mycenaean Tholos Tombs
+- 1600-700 BCE: The area served as a cemetery with evidence of Mycenaean Tombs

-- By 520 BCE, during the Pisistratos tyranny, the first public buildings of the Ancient Agora of Athens, the Southeastern Fountain and the Altar of the 12 Gods had been built (from which all distances in Athens were measured)
+- 520 BCE: During the Pisistratos tyranny, the Southeastern Fountain and the Altar of the 12 Gods, had been built.

-- In 508 / 507 BC, Democracy was established and the authorities started the intense building activity in the Agora
+- 508 / 507 BCE: With the establishment of Democracy, an era of intense building activity commenced in the Agora.

-- From 475 BCE all the way to the 4th century, there were more and more public constructions, which is directly linked to the flourishing of Democracy
+- 475 – Roman Times: There were more and more public constructions, which is directly linked to the flourishing of Democracy.

-- Romeo Syllas destroyed the buildings of the Agora in 86 BCE as a punishment to the Athenians for supporting the King of Pontos and not the Romans
+- 86 BCE: Romeo Syllas destroyed the Agora as punishment for Athenian support to the King of Pontos against the Romans.

-- According to the Book of Acts 17:16-33, Apostle Paul preached in the Agora the gospel of Jesus Christ in 51 CE
+- 51 CE: According to the Book of Acts 17:16-33, Apostle Paul preached about the new religion and Jesus Christ.

 The Monuments in the Ancient Agora of Athens

-But let’s talk a bit more in detail about the monuments you can see today:
+But let’s discuss a bit more about the monuments you can see today:

-The construction of the temple (we don’t know the architect’s name) must have taken place between the years 460-420 BC, is made of Pentelic marble and you can see the ceiling and the frieze.
+The construction of the temple (we don’t know the architect’s name) must have taken place between the years 460 and 420 BCE.
+It is made of Pentelic marble.
+Penteli is one of the four major mountains encircling Athens.

-If you ask me why the Hephestos temple survived in such a great condition while many others are in ruins, I would say probably because in the 7th century AD the temple was converted into the church of Agios Georgios of Akamas.
-It functioned as a Greek Orthodox church until the liberation of Greece from the Ottomans in 1833.
-In 1834 the Ancient Agora of Athens was declared a protected archaeological site of high importance to Greek ancient history.
+In the 7th century CE, the temple was converted into the church of Agios Georgios of Akamas until Greece gained liberation from the Ottomans in 1833.
+In 1834 the Ancient Agora of Athens was officially declared a protected archaeological site.

 Tip: Other famous Tholoi in Greece are: